Skip to main content

 • Matching — finding the corresponding purchase order, vendor record, and inventory items in the accounting system

-• Categorization — assigning the right account, department, or project based on the invoice and historical patterns
+• Categorization — assigning the right GL account, department, or project based on the invoice and historical patterns

 • Routing — sending the invoice to the right approver based on amount, vendor, or department rules